samarthkishor/astronomy-picture-of-the-day/README.md

 ## Notes

+- Check out [the sample pdf](https://github.com/samarthkishor/astronomy-picture-of-the-day/blob/master/sample-apod.pdf) (`sample-apod.pdf`) to see what this program can do.
 - See the [PyLaTeX](https://jeltef.github.io/PyLaTeX/latest/index.html) and [Nightmare](https://github.com/segmentio/nightmare#api) documentation for additional information.
+This program wouldn't exist without these excellent projects.
 - Sometimes the Astronomy Picture of the Day website will have an embedded video instead of a picture.
 If that is the case, the scraper will take a screenshot of the fullscreen video (usually either YouTube or Vimeo).